myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-02T02:17:29.809Z
 >
 > I like the name, but if you're rebranding it you may want to move away from "Deck".
 Words that evoke the vast blue sky stretching to the horizon would be good.

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-09-02T01:35:22.818Z
->
-> I have recently become very interested in the Israeli company Nano Dimension (NNDM).
-This company's technology will represent a significant presence in a future where 3D printing in manufacturing is commonplace.

-www.nano-di.com

----
 <!-- MY-BSKY_TIMELINE:END -->